Should You Sign a Prenuptial Agreement Before You Walk Down the Aisle?

 Prenuptial agreements – or ‘prenups’ as they are more commonly called – are often thought of as ‘un-romantic’ or just plain unnecessary unless you’re incredibly wealthy.
 But this couldn’t be farther from the truth.

-A prenup is a great way to set out your financial wishes in the event that your marriage ends in divorce or if one party passes away.
+Signing a prenup agreement (known legally as a binding financial agreement in Australia) is a great way to set out your financial wishes in the event that your marriage ends in divorce or if one party passes away.
 Today we delve into the specifics of these agreements, outline the pros and cons and consider what type of relationships it works best for.

 So what exactly is a prenup?